 Insights into Music Composition is a guide and source of inspiration for beginning students of music composition.
-Drawing on perspectives from a range of experienced composers, the book introduces readers to the compositional process, emphasizing how to think about creating a piece of music from beginning to end by providing not only a survey of methods but an understanding of the overarching context for composition.
+Drawing on perspectives from a range of experienced composers, the book introduces readers to the compositional process, emphasizing how to think about creating a piece of music from beginning to end by providing not only a survey of methods but also an understanding of the overarching context for composition.
 The authors present student composers with the tools to develop their own voice, covering topics such as:

 - methods for harnessing inspiration and creativity